-User experience design or UX has grown out of the field of Human-Computer Interaction (HCI), which is about how to design computer systems for use by people.
+User experience (UX) design has grown out of the field of Human-Computer Interaction (HCI), which is about how to design computer systems for use by people.
 HCI is a major subfield of computer science, and it informs the visual design and workflow of computer systems we use every day.
-HCl draws on a range of hard and soft skills and is a naturally cross-disciplinary subject.
+HCI draws on a range of hard and soft skills and is a naturally cross-disciplinary subject.